Introduction: Halloween Tombstones!

 Step 2: Tombstone Base

-1.The 2" white foam has the loose beaded Styrofoam, it works great for the bas of the TS.
+1.The 2" white foam has the loose beaded Styrofoam, it works great for the base of the TS.
 The Home Depot will cut the 4x8 sheet for you...I have them cut them about 18" wide...they will be 4' tall...you can make these any size you like.
-I have also used a skill saw and even a razor knife.....if cutting at home it's messy!!
+I have also used a skill saw and even a razor knife.....but cutting at home it's messy!!

 2. I like to draw out the TS on paper first or look at internet pics to get ideas for the shape...then draw out the basics onto the white foam with a sharpie.